-CyberKnife treatment can be completed in as little as 1-5 sessions over 1-2 weeks, compared to conventional whole-brain radiation therapy which typically takes 10 to 15 sessions over 2 or 3 weeks.
+CyberKnife treatment can typically be completed in as little as 1-5 sessions over 1-2 weeks.

 No anesthesia is required for CyberKnife treatment and treatment sessions are completed on an outpatient basis.

-The majority of patients can continue normal activity during and immediately following CyberKnife treatment – compared to the typical requirement to limit normal activity for several weeks or more with traditional brain cancer surgery.
+The majority of patients can continue normal activity during and immediately following CyberKnife treatment.

-When sub-millimeters matter, even slight skull motion, patient movements or shifts in the position of the tumor can be significant.
+When sub-millimeters matter, even slight skull motion or patient movements can affect the precision and accuracy of the treatment.
 Failing to synchronize the delivery of radiation dose with skull movement can result in decreased dose delivered to the target — and increased dose delivered to surrounding healthy tissues.
 This can impact the overall effectiveness of the treatment and can potentially increase the incidence and severity of side effects.

-Unlike any other radiation treatment, the CyberKnife System continually tracks, automatically adapts and synchronizes treatment delivery with movement of the patient, skull motion and tumor in real-time throughout the entire treatment session.
-This helps ensure the radiation dose is delivered with sub-millimeter accuracy to the target — maximizing treatment effectiveness while minimizing does to surrounding tissues to reduce the incidence of side effects.
+The CyberKnife System continually tracks, automatically adapts and synchronizes treatment delivery with movement of the patient or skull motion in real-time throughout the entire treatment session.
+This helps ensure the radiation dose is delivered to the target with sub-millimeter accuracy — helping to maximize treatment effectiveness while minimizing dose to surrounding healthy tissues.

-The tissues and structures of the brain are among the most delicate and important for maintaining everything from basic function to the essentials qualities that make you, you.
-So, when it comes to delivering radiation to a target in or near the brain, sub-millimeters matter.
-Precisely delivering the prescribed radiation dose to the target is essential for optimizing long-term cancer control — and minimizing the risk of potential side effects that can impact short- and long-term quality of life.
+The tissues and structures of the brain are among the most delicate and important for maintaining everything from basic function to the essentials qualities that make patients who they are.
+So, when it comes to delivering radiation to a target in or near the brain, patients need the most accurate approach available.
+Precisely delivering the prescribed radiation dose to the target location is essential for long-term tumor control — and helping to minimize the risk of potential side effects that can impact short- and long-term quality of life.

 Extensive clinical research demonstrates that brain SRS with the CyberKnife System delivers excellent short- and long-term outcomes: